lymanepp/lymanepp.github.io/docs/blog/2024-08-05-what-does-the-bible-say-about-leaders.md

 2. **Biblical Sexual Ethics**: The Bible teaches that sexual immorality, which includes same-sex relations, is incompatible with Christian living (1 Corinthians 6:9-10, Romans 1:26-27).
 Jesus emphasizes that even harboring lustful thoughts is considered sinful, stating, "But I say to you that everyone who looks at a woman with lustful intent has already committed adultery with her in his heart" (Matthew 5:28).
 Therefore, those who engage in or affirm behaviors contrary to biblical sexual ethics would not meet the qualifications for Church leadership.

 3. **Teaching and Upholding Sound Doctrine**: Church leaders are called to uphold and teach sound doctrine (Titus 1:9).
 This includes adhering to the biblical teachings on marriage and sexuality.
-Leaders who promote or practice views that conflict with these teachings would undermine the church’s adherence to Scripture.
+Leaders who promote or practice views that conflict with these teachings would undermine the church's adherence to Scripture.

 ### **LGBTQ Individuals and Church Leadership: Key Considerations**